-Exploratory Studies Scholars
+Exploratory Studies Honors

 Eligibility

-- First-time beginning students admitted to Exploratory Studies who have an interest in learning about Honors opportunities at Purdue
+- First-time beginning students admitted to Exploratory Studies who have an interest in learning about Honors opportunities at Purdue.

 Residential Component